woleet/chainpoint2ots/README.md

 # chainpoint2ots

 This web app allows to convert Chainpoint 2 proofs to OpenTimestamps proofs, with a simple drag 'n drop.
-It is provided as a Web UI and a Node.js microservice (which is a wrapper around conversion code from https://github.com/opentimestamps/convert2ots.git).
+It is provided as a Web UI and a Node.js micro service (which is a wrapper around conversion code from https://github.com/opentimestamps/convert2ots.git).

 ## Run using Node.js

 ### Install dependencies:

     npm i

 ### Run:

     OTS_USE_BITCOIND=false node .

 ## Run using Docker

 ### Build:

     docker build -t chainpoint2ots .

 ### Run:

     docker run --rm -p 3000:3000 chainpoint2ots

 ## Configuration